Ghilt/Rabbit/README.md

     a = amount of active carets
     x = active caret x coordinate
     y = active caret y coordinate
-    M = max value of integers depnding on your current read head m = min value of integers depnding on your current read head n = gives the negative sign for two's complement binary arithmetic or bitwise instruction(+,-,* etc) = either zero or the first value of the ongoing instruction cycle
+    M = max value of integers depending on your current read head m = min value of integers depending on your current read head o = fills readhead with 1's
+    u = most significant half of read head filled with 1's rest 0's l = least significant half of read head filled with 1's rest 0's arithmetic or bitwise instruction(+,-,* etc) = either zero or the first value of the ongoing instruction cycle

 #### I/O